HypeCheck

 Pine Bark Extract

-Also known as: Pycnogenol, French Maritime Pine Bark, Pinus massoniana bark extract, New Zealand Pine Bark, Oligopin, Pinus pinaster
+Also known as: Pycnogenol, French Maritime Pine Bark Extract, Pinus massoniana bark extract, Oligopin, New Zealand Pine Bark Extract

 What the Science Says

-Pine bark extract is a concentrated source of polyphenols (plant antioxidants) derived from the bark of pine trees, most commonly French maritime pine.
-Clinical trials show it can meaningfully reduce systolic blood pressure in adults with elevated readings, blunt blood sugar spikes after eating sugary foods, and lower inflammatory markers like IL-6 and CRP.
-Pilot studies also suggest benefits for retinal blood flow and symptoms of inflammatory vascular conditions, typically at doses of 100–400 mg daily over several weeks.
+Pine bark extract is a concentrated source of polyphenols — plant compounds with antioxidant and anti-inflammatory properties — derived from the bark of pine trees.
+Clinical trials show it can meaningfully reduce systolic blood pressure (especially in people with elevated readings), blunt blood sugar spikes after eating sucrose, and lower inflammatory markers like IL-6, IL-1β, and CRP.
+Effects on blood pressure were seen after 12 weeks at high doses, while blood sugar benefits appeared with a single 400 mg dose.

 What It Doesn't Do